 Your wedding day is a once-in-a-lifetime experience that you will probably spend more time preparing for than you can imagine.
 But there are things about it that you maybe can’t really imagine or anticipate.
 Here, we give you a heads-up so you’re not caught too much off guard.

-Be prepared for these wedding-day truths:
+Be prepared for these wedding day truths:

-4. There will be tears.
 Happy tears, of course, but still a threat to your makeup.
 Choose waterproof mascara, and have a few tissues or a pretty handkerchief at the ready, in your own or someone else’s purse or pocket or maybe tucked up your sleeve.

-7. You will feel the love.
 Not only for and from your spouse, but from all the family and friends who have come to celebrate with you.
 It will be heart-warming, maybe even overwhelming (that’s why you need those tissues!).
 Take a few minutes to appreciate, absorb, and enjoy it.